XR Glasses

 Supported Languages

-Updating and Calibrating Your XR Glasses
+Update and Calibrate Your XR Glasses

 For optimal performance, update your XR Glasses firmware and calibrate the IMU before using SpaceWalker: